Steady state Ab-initio Theory of Lasers with Injected Signals: Derivation of I-SALT

-SALT was formulated to determine directly the steady-state of the laser rate equations for an N-level atomic gain medium coupled to Maxwell's equations within an arbitrary cavity specified by its passive dielectric function, $\varepsilon_c(x)$, subject to a spatially-varying pump, $D_0 (x) = d_0 F(x)$, without performing time-integration to steady-state.
-It was shown that if a multi-mode steady-state exists, which requires stationary level populations, then all of the properties of the laser field are determined by a set of coupled time-independent wave equations with a saturating non-linearity that self-consistently couples the lasing modes.
-These equations are non-Hermitian at the linear level, and are subject to purely outgoing boundary conditions.
-They are solved efficiently by introducing a specific self-orthogonal basis set of threshold constant flux (TCF) states in which to expand the solutions, and then iteratively solving the resulting non-linear matrix equation for both fields and frequencies.
-We now sketch how this approach can be generalized to yield I-SALT.
+As introduced above, SALT was formulated to determine directly the steady-state of the laser rate equations for an N-level atomic gain medium coupled to Maxwell's equations within an arbitrary cavity specified by its passive dielectric function, a tensor in general, $\varepsilon_c(\mathbf{x})$, and subject to a spatially-varying pump, $D_0 (\mathbf{x}) = d_0 F(\mathbf{x})$, without performing time integration to steady-state.
+Assuming stationary level populations (stationary inversion for the two-level medium), a multimode steady state exists and is described by a set of time-independent wave equations coupled through their non-linear saturation terms, and subject to the non-hermitian boundary condition of purely outgoing solutions at the lasing frequencies.
+The SALT equations are solved efficiently by introducing a specific self-orthogonal basis set of threshold constant flux (TCF) states in which to expand the solutions, and then iteratively solving the resulting non-linear matrix equation for both fields and frequencies.
+We now show how this approach can be generalized to yield I-SALT.